 Full-time vs part-time study?

-Full or part time study depends on how many credit points a student is enrolled in (each session).
-To be classified as a full-time student, the student must be enrolled in at minimum, 75% of a full-time load for their respective course.
-In short:
+Full or part time study depends on how many credit points a student is enrolled in each teaching period.
+To be classified as a full-time student, the student must be enrolled in at minimum, 75% of the full-time load for their respective course.
+Generally this is:

-- Full-time students normally enrol in a total of 48 credit points, i.e. 4 subjects per session; or
+- Full-time students - enrol in a total of 24 credit points (4 subjects*) per session; or

-- Part-time students enrol in less than 18 credit points per session.
-Normally, part-time students complete a 144 credit point degree over six years.
+- Part-time students - enrol in less than 18 credit points (2 subjects*) per session.

 Students in receipt of Centrelink (or other third party) benefits for study are normally required to maintain full-time enrolment status to receive benefits.